mchba/actuatorDiskFoam/examples/single_turbine/README.md

 With an increased grid resolution and a larger domain, one will get an excellent agreement with the reference data, see Fig. 3a and 3b in [(Baungaard, Nishino and van der Laan, 2025)](https://wes.copernicus.org/preprints/wes-2025-50/).

 ## Crucial Naming convention
-const -is for the case where the thrust is preset by the user and applied uniformly over the set cylindrical area
+fixed -is still for the case where the thrust is preset by the user and applied uniformly over the set cylindrical area

 calaf -  Ct based on the disk velocity

-constgauss - the same as Const but the force is smeared over the topolgy with a super Gaussian kernel
+constgauss - the same as fixed but the force is smeared over the topolgy with a super Gaussian kernel

 ## Using Gauss
 This smears the force in the axial and radial direction.
 This is to avoid any numerically wiggles BUT is not the same as using a raidally variable forcing (the force "still can be viewed" as constnat across the grid).
 It Requires the setting of a disk radius and diameter for the smearing which is super Gaussian and based on the work by Jané‐Ippel et al. - 2024